How do Different Colors Affect Your Feelings?

 There are certain colors that can actually affect our mood.
-Because of this, it’s always useful to understand a little bit about how the psychology of color works.
+As a result, it’s a good idea to understand a little bit about how the psychology of color works.
 This will enable us to create work and private spaces where we can live and work better.
 Take a look at how different colors affect your feelings.

-We also know that each of us has a favorite color.
-Furthermore, although we don’t know fully know why, there are certain shades and tones that ground us, as well as define us.
+Everyone has a favorite color.
+Although we don’t know fully know why, there are certain shades and tones that ground us and can even define us.

 The Psychology of Colors

-It’s highly possible that many of us find it difficult to believe that colors can be characteristics of personality patterns or that they can change our mood.
+It’s highly possible that many of us find it difficult to believe that colors can be characteristics of personality patterns or that they can change our moods.

-For this reason, the psychologist Eva Heller, from the Free University of Berlin, carried out a thorough study where she analyzed the answers and behavior of 2000 people in relation to certain colors and the feelings that they caused.
+For this reason, the psychologist Eva Heller, from the Free University of Berlin, carried out a thorough study where she analyzed the responses and behavior of 2000 people.
+According to the study, she was able to analyze how different colors affect your feelings.

-Thanks to this study, she was able to show that certain associations aren’t made randomly, but are in fact universal experiences that have a lot to do with our ancestors, childhood, language, and thoughts.
+Heller was able to show that certain associations aren’t made randomly, but are in fact universal experiences that have a lot to do with our ancestors, childhood, language, and thoughts.
 Therefore, colors affect your feelings, mood, and even your ability to perform certain tasks.

 With this in mind, you could almost say that the effects colors have on us are innate.
 Let’s give you an example.
 Nobody would work or even relax in a room with walls painted black or red.

-On the other hand, if the walls were green, white or blue, the effect the room would have on us would be much more positive.
+On the other hand, if the walls were green, white or blue, the room would have a much more positive effect on us.
 We’ll tell you why below, where you’ll also find more information about each color.

 From the study carried out by Dr. Heller over the span of several years, it was clear that the population’s favorite color was blue, followed by green.